msalamey/mo-salamey-professional-readme/GENERATED_README.md

 npm i

 ## Usage
-To quickly make a README file for any project.
+To quickly generate a README file for any project.

 ## License
-I have my Apache.
+I have my ISC.

 ## Contributing
 Currently there is no additional contributors, however, feel free to submit a pull request to add contributions.